rkiddy/TreasureBoat/README.md

 * [GitHub](https://github.com/rkiddy/TreasureBoat)
 * Skype Channel : TresureBoat

+###Frameworks for TreasureMap 1

+* TBWebCore (we have the Name now, after some testing and decisions the empty Framework will be created)
+* TBFoundation (more about that in upcoming Mail, Ken will create an example)
+* TBLibrary (more about that in upcoming Mail, Ken will create an example)

 ###To Do
-* define Name for JavaWebObjects replacement
+* create Sample (working on that Ray & Ken)
+* move/create TBLibrary, TBFoundation, TBContentDelivery (working on that Ken)

 * think about Licenses like CDL v.3 ??
 * create RoadMap MileStone 2
-* create Sample
-* move/create TBLibrary, TBFoundation, TBContentDelivery
 * add WOInjection to TB
-* create Icon’s and Images
 * start delegate work